 Shooting at Danby is managed in-hand under the stewardship of Head Keeper and a team of three beat keepers.

-Danby Moor is a magnificent three-day grouse moor of over 10,500 acres situated at the upper end of the Esk valley which runs east/west to the ancient whaling port of Whitby.
-The moor is probably one of the most consistent grouse moors in the country.
+Danby Moor is a magnificent grouse moor of more than 10,500 acres on the North York Moors.
+It lies at the upper end of the Esk valley which runs east/west to the ancient port of Whitby.

-The Moor is divided in two, the High and Low Moors, and the views over the surrounding heather moors are dramatic with steep valleys breaking up the moorland plateau and in the distance the coast and the North Sea beyond.
+The Moor is divided in two: the High and Low Moors.
+There are dramatic views of the steep valleys breaking up the surrounding heather moorland plateau.
+In the distance you can see the North Sea coastline.

 A day at Danby starts with introductions to the Host and Head Keeper.
 A safety briefing then follows as to how the day will be run.

 Mid-morning refreshments take place out in the field.
 This is followed by lunch in one of the two strategically located moorland lunch huts or in the Lunch Room at Danby Lodge.

 Make a trip of it and enjoy some Yorkshire hospitality in local accommodation.
 Some suggestions are listed in Shooting.